Get your free photography lesson plan

 Size should be adjusted to your photography niche.

-Macro photographers will commonly use a 14”- 20”, and photographers specializing in headshots will often buy a 20”- 30”.
+Macro photographers commonly use a 14”- 20”, and photographers specializing in headshots will often buy a 20”- 30”.

-Portrait photographers use the middle 30”- 40”, while the full-body and group shot photographers will take the largest one available which is 52” or that one reflector larger than themselves.
+Portrait photographers use the middle 30”- 40”, while the full-body and group shot photographers will take the largest one available, which is 52” or that one reflector larger than themselves.

-When in doubt, go for the middle-sized reflector which is around 30”- 40”.
+When in doubt, go for the middle-sized reflector, which is around 30”- 40”.

 4. Shape